 The air around us contains water vapor.
 When air is compressed, the volume of air is reduced.
-So, when you put an air compressor to work, decreasing the volume of air, you are essentially cranking up the ratio of water, moisture content.
-As the humidity ratio within your system rises, so does the risk posed to your equipment, processes
+So, when you put an air compressor to work, decreasing the volume of air, you are essentially cranking up the ratio of water, and moisture content.
+As the humidity ratio within your system rises, so does the risk posed to your equipment, and processes

 The consequences of moisture in air compression systems include:

 That is where compressed air dryers step in.
 These remarkable air treatment devices work effectively to protect critical machinery and industrial processes from the harmful effects of moisture.

 For applications that require constant level and lower pressure dew point regardless of ambient conditions such as temperature and humidity, an adsorption dryer is the right choice!

 A desiccant air dryer removes moisture from a compressed air system using a simple principle: adsorption (not to be confused with absorption, which is a distinct and less reversible phenomenon).
 It is the key process where the desiccant material purges air by attracting and holding onto moisture from the incoming moist air.
 Instead of being absorbed into the material, the moisture molecules adhere to the desiccant's surface, leaving the air dry and moisture-free as it passes through the dryer.

 A desiccant in an air dryer is a specialized material, typically silica gel or activated alumina, which is held in two separate chambers.
 As the compressed air enters one of the chambers, the desiccant beads adsorb moisture molecules from the incoming air, effectively trapping them on the surface of the desiccant material.